Etonio99/Kingdom-Cards/README.md

 # Kingdom-Cards

+This game was created in Unity 3D and programmed in C#.
+All of the assets were created by me.

 Kingdom Cards is a card game where players verse each other 1v1 and must strategically play their cards in order to rid the opponent of their health points and come out a winner.
 This project has been an idea for several years and I hope to finish prodution sometime in the future.

 The app can be downloaded in an open-testing state at https://play.google.com/store/apps/details?id=com.ebreiny.KingdomCards.